Let's play with the money system

 Play Money Maker!

-Money Maker truly is a wonderful game that easily demonstrates the effects of the monetary system on our economy and behaviours.
-It is both fun and serious.
+Money Maker is a fun and serious game that demonstrates the effects of the money system on our economy and behaviours.
 The game is set in the 17th century - the Golden Age of both the financial system and the Dutch economy.
-Not coincidentally was it the period that featured a government-sanctioned full-reserve bank.
-To give players additional information we also include a “Lore book”, an evolutionary tale of banking & finance.

 Money Maker is a combination of Catan, Monopoly and Poker.
-As opposed to Monopoly, where the bank is a side actor, in Money Maker every player is a commercial bankhe goal of the game is to end up as the richest bank, meaning the bank with the most money, or the one least indebted (lowest negative score).
+As opposed to Monopoly, in Money Maker every player is a commercial bank!

 Every player is a commercial bank.
 It is your goal to end up as the richest bank of Amsterdam.
 You do this by earning as much money as you can.
 Luckily, you have an endless supply of credit to invest!